-Lancashire Constabulary has today announced its move to the national Police Education Qualifications Framework (PEQF) for the future recruitment of its police officers, along with its partnership with the University of Central Lancashire (UCLan) to deliver the training.
+Cumbria Constabulary has announced its move to the Police Education Qualifications Framework (PEQF), a transformative professional framework for the education of police officers and staff and has chosen the University of Central Lancashire (UCLan) to deliver its degree apprenticeship programmes.

 From 2020, nationally, entry requirements into the role of police officer will change and all new officers will need a degree-level qualification upon entry or achieve one through an apprenticeship route with the Constabulary.

-The change to the entry criteria for policing is the first in over a decade and has been implemented to further formalise policing as a career and reflect and acknowledge the high level of service required from an officer in today’s complex and challenging policing environment.
+The change to the to the entry criteria for policing is the first in over a decade and has been implemented to further professionalise policing as a career and reflect and acknowledge the high level of service required from an officer in today’s complex and challenging policing environment.